Sunday, 25 June 2023

 Start with a model that is easy to fly and has adjustable push rods.

-Radio trims should never be used in INAV because are only applied in manual mode.
+Radio trims should never be used in INAV because they are only fully applied in manual mode.
+Switching to other modes will give different trims.

-Later you can enable "Continuously trim servos" in the INAV Configuration page.
+Once the plane is close to good trim you can enable "Continuously trim servos" in the Configuration page.
 This will continuously save fine adjustments to the servo midpoints for level flight in Manual.

 Essential INAV Modes